In Short

 - license your work to others.

-The Copyright Act also provides you with moral rights, which protect your work against false attribution and derogatory treatment.
+The Copyright Act also provides moral rights that protect your work against false attribution and derogatory treatment.
 Like copyright, moral rights apply automatically to your literary work.
 Unlike copyright, you cannot assign your moral rights to another.
 Moral rights include the right:

 - to be credited as the author of the work;